Gas Fire Removal Cost

 Gas Fire Removal Prices

-You want to know how much it takes to remove a gas fire, so let’s get to the numbers.
-This table breaks down the average cost for some common gas fire removal situations.
+This table breaks down the average cost for some common gas fire removals:

 Supply Costs for Gas Fire Removal

 You should never attempt to remove a gas fire or cap a gas pipe yourself.
-Use a Gas Safe certified engineer.
+You should always use a Gas Safe registered engineer, a legal requirement in the UK.

 Additional Costs for Gas Fire Removal

-These are some common ways that your gas fire removal cost might be bumped up.
+Here are some common ways that your gas fire removal cost might be bumped up:

-• Chimney cap installation – if you do not intend to use the chimney for a new fire, it can be more energy-efficient to cap the chimney itself.
+• Chimney cap installation – If you do not intend to use the chimney for a new fire, it can be more energy-efficient to cap the chimney itself.
 This keeps in the heat, keeps out rain and wind, and stops debris from falling into the fireplace.
-A chimney cap is an additional cost to gas fire removal.
+A chimney cap is an additional cost to gas fire removal, at around £150 to £250 per pot.

-• Chimney breast removal – if you have a chimney breast that you want to be removed after a gas fire has been taken out, this can be a big job, and it’s best to get a professional with the right equipment to carry it out.
+• Chimney breast removal - Chimney breast removal costs £2,500 and can be a big job, so it’s best to get a professional with the right equipment to carry it out.

-• Skip hire – although you don’t need a skip for a standard gas fire removal, if you’re also demolishing a chimney breast or removing a large surround, you may need to consider it.
+• Skip hire costs – Although you don’t need a skip for a standard gas fire removal, if you’re also demolishing a chimney breast, or removing a large surround, you may need to consider it.

 Cost Factors for Gas Fire Removal